jtoilliez/slr/README.md

 # SLR
-Sea Level Rise for Python
+SLR is simple package designed to manipulate sea-level projections using the Python language.

+## What SLR Does
+SLR relies on a single configuration file, named `scenarios.json` to load pre-configured sea-level rise scenarios at specific locations, wrapped under a single `SLRScenarios` class instance.
+Custom scenarios can also be built using the `Scenario` class instance.
+SLR provides convenient class instances to perform the following routine tasks:

+* Load sea-level rise projections for a specific location
+* Display trajectories over time as plots or tables
+* Evaluate sea-level rise offset by a certain horizon date
+* Compare risk-based sea-level rise trajectories

+More locations can be added by modifying and contributing to the `scenarios.json` file.

 ## Installation
 The best way to install the package is to pip install from GitHub.com, or cloning the repo on your local machine.

 ## Quickstart (Jupyter)

 SLR provides a very easy way to manipulate sea-level rise scenario datasets.
-The SLR package was built with convenience in mind and is designed to facilite operations commonly encountered when dealing with sea-level rise projections.
-It is primarily designed to be used within Jupyter.
+The SLR package was built with convenience in mind and is designed to facilite operations commonly encountered when dealing with sea-level rise projections at specific locations.
+It is primarily designed to be used within Jupyter and is geared toward practitioners who need to publish their findings in reports.

 ### Importing SLR
 The easiest way to use SLR is to locally amend PYTHONPATH, or after installation, select: